Albertlungu/PyGPT/readme.md

 # PyGPT — A Learning LLM Project

 ## Overview
-It's a GPT-like LLM that uses a relatively small wikipedia dump as a source, so you already can deduce that it probably isn't very smart.
+It's a GPT-like LLM that uses a plethora of sources that are visible in the `data_loader.py` file.
-This is used as more of a learning experience for myself to understand the concepts of what AI is, and how an LLM is made.
+This is used as more of a learning experience for myself to understand the concepts of what AI is, and how an LLM is made, and is fully customizable.

 ## Libraries used
 - numpy
 - JAX-metal (made to run on mac)
-  - Or JAX (Cuda)
+  - Or JAX (CUDA)
 - pickle
 - sys
 - os
 - matplotlib

 ## Installation and Setup (MacOS METAL)
 This program requires the use of older Python releases, most notably 3.10.x.
 To do this, I recommend using PyEnv.
 The instructions for this are given below.
-Or, you could simply use the `metal_setup.sh` file after cloning.
+Or, you could simply use the `./metal_setup.sh` file after cloning.

 ```bash